 "Pregnancy is a huge transition in a woman's life, and it involves a complex mix of emotions, both good and bad," said Dr. Mary Kimmel, an assistant professor and co-director of the perinatal psychiatry program at the University of North Carolina School of Medicine in Chapel Hill.
 She advised women to be aware of their thoughts and feelings, and to find a place to talk about these feelings and work through them.

-Here are seven common emotions a woman may experience before and after her baby is born.
+Now that you've figured out how to get pregnant, here are seven common emotions a woman may experience before and after her baby is born.

 Whether it's described as moodiness, irritability or crabbiness, pregnancy can cause a roller coaster of emotions.

 A 2019 review published in the journal Archives of Women's Mental Health (opens in new tab) found a high frequency of mood instability among pregnant and postnatal women.